-Additional updates will be posted as available, and we will continue to share updates via email, myUMBC, and the UMBC homepage.
+Additional updates will be posted as available, and we will continue to share updates via email, myUMBC, our dashboard, and the UMBC homepage.

 - November 6: Beginning November 6 and continuing the first and third Wednesdays of each month (during the fall academic term with plans to continue in the spring semester) from 3:30 – 5:30 p.m., TurnAround staff will be available to meet confidentially with UMBC community members in UMBC’s Women’s Center.